 In addition to the international recognition of being named as the ARELLO Investigator of the Year, the winner will also receive a distinctive award and free registration to the ARELLO Investigator Workshop including travel, lodging and meals [not to exceed (US) $2,000]!

-Entries submitted and received by June 1, 2022 will be reviewed by the awards subcommittee, which will select one auditor or investigator who is currently serving an ARELLO member jurisdiction, according to the following criteria: Audit/Investigative Techniques, Innovation, Use of Resources, Jurisdictional Violations Discovered, Complexity of Case, Documentation of Evidence, Interview Skills, Creativity, and Report Writing Skills.
+Submissions open in March and close July 1 each year.
+Entries received by the deadline will be reviewed by the awards subcommittee, which will select one auditor or investigator who is currently serving an ARELLO member jurisdiction, according to the following criteria: Audit/Investigative Techniques, Innovation, Use of Resources, Jurisdictional Violations Discovered, Complexity of Case, Documentation of Evidence, Interview Skills, Creativity, and Report Writing Skills.

 Required submission documentation includes:

 - A copy of the investigative report or other narrative;

 - A supervisor's letter approving the submission and listing why the investigation is significant and should be selected; and